obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 > [!QUESTION]- How do I move my vault out of iCloud Drive?
 > > [!INFO]- Move your vault out of iCloud Drive on macOS
-> > - Open the [[Vault Switcher]], right-click on the vault or tap the three dots, and select "Move vault."
+> > - Open the [[Manage vaults|Vault switcher]], right-click on the vault or tap the three dots, and select "Move vault."
 >   >
 > > If you want to move your vault across different drives:
 > > 1.
 Quit the Obsidian app.